jlparkI/xGPR/docs/kernel_info/static_layers.rst

 If using these kernels, choose an ``RBF`` kernel when initializing the xGPRegression model (for ``FastConv1d``).
-(You *could* also use Linear or Matern in principle, but we've never found that to be terribly useful.)
+(You *could* also use Linear or Matern or some other in principle, but we've never found that to be terribly useful.)

 For each feature extractor, you can supply additional arguments to control